-As of May 17, 2019, 500,001 shares of preferred stock were issued and outstanding, consisting of: (i) 500,000 preferred shares designated as Series A Preferred Stock (the "Series A Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of the State of Delaware on December 9, 2014; and (ii) one preferred share designated as Series B Preferred Stock (the "Series B Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of the State of Delaware on June 16, 2015.
+As of November 29, 2019, 500,001 shares of preferred stock were issued and outstanding, consisting of: (i) 500,000 preferred shares designated as Series A Preferred Stock (the "Series A Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of the State of Delaware on December 9, 2014; and (ii) one preferred share designated as Series B Preferred Stock (the "Series B Preferred Stock") pursuant to our Certificate of Designation filed with the Secretary of State of Designation filed with the Secretary of State of the State of Delaware on June 16, 2015.
 Up to five shares have been designated as Series B Preferred Stock.

-Mr. Nathanielsz, our Chief Executive Officer, acting Chief Financial Officer, Chairman, Secretary, Treasurer and a director, beneficially owns all of the shares of Series A Preferred Stock via North Horizon Pty Ltd., which entitles him, as a holder of Series A Preferred Stock, to vote on all matters submitted or required to be submitted to a vote of our stockholders, except election and removal of directors, and each share of Series A Preferred Stock entitles him to two votes per each outstanding share of Series A Preferred Stock.
+Mr. Nathanielsz, our Chief Executive Officer, acting Chief Financial Officer, Chairman, Secretary, Treasurer and a director, beneficially owns all of the shares of Series A Preferred Stock via North Horizon Pty Ltd., which entitles him, as a holder of Series A Preferred Stock, to vote on all matters submitted or required to be submitted to a vote of our stockholders, except election and removal of directors, and each share of Series A Preferred Stock entitles him to 0.004 votes per each outstanding share of Series A Preferred Stock.
 North Horizon Pty Ltd. is a Nathanielsz Family Trust.
 Mr. Nathanielsz has voting and investment power over these shares.